matthewandersonthompson/startup/README.md

 # DM Training Grounds

 ## Elevator Pitch
 Soon welcoming the newest [WorldSmith.io](https://www.worldsmith.io/) feature: The Dungeon Master Training Grounds!
 Already, we use AI to help DMs prepare their campaigns and sessions.
 However, what if you are a new DM?
 What if you want to learn how to run your own sessions with ease and wow your players?
 The WorldSmith Training Grounds is the perfect tool to help you get started and prepare for your first session.
 It features an AI-powered chatbot that simulates real player interactions, allowing you to practice handling different player dynamics in a controlled environment.
-Additionally, the learning module includes interactive lessons and quizzes on core game mechanics, helping new DMs build confidence, track their progress, and improve their skills before stepping into live gameplay.
+Additionally, the learning module includes interactive  quizzes on core game mechanics, helping new DMs build confidence, track their progress, and improve their skills before stepping into live gameplay.

 ## Design
 Here are some initial sketches for the **DM Training Grounds** interface: